ryanfaircloth/bindplane-op/docs/install.md

 BindPlane server can run as a container.
 Persistent data is stored in a volume named `bindplane`.

+Be sure to replace `latest` with the disired release image tag.
+E.g: `observiq/bindplane:1.3.0`.

 ```bash
 docker volume create bindplane